dictyBase/dictybase.github.com/source/_posts/2012-05-28-taming-the-gff3.markdown

 ## Possible solutions

-* The gene models will be split into individual GFF3 file for canonical, curated and predicted gene models.
-The canonical will be the core GFF3 with all the chromosomes, contigs and genomic sequences.
+* The gene models will be split into individual GFF3 file for canonical, non-coding, curated and predicted gene models.
+  The reason for separation is that each gene model has its own customized data model particularly the way transcripts are represented.
+As a result,  they have to be treated and exported separately.

+*	The canonical will be the core GFF3 with all the chromosomes, contigs and genomic sequences.
 	The rest of them (curated and predicted) will be supplemental and will contain only gene structures,  no sequences and assembly features though.
 By default,  all chromosomal features will be kept in a single file.